Dumitru C. Moruzi: Exile and return

-Knyaz Alecu, meanwhile, briefly headed Moldavian government and preserved his seat in the Assembly—though his eligibility, including his citizenship, were openly questioned by Kogălniceanu.
+Knyaz Alecu, meanwhile, briefly headed the Moldavian government and preserved his seat in the Assembly—though his eligibility, including his citizenship, was openly questioned by Kogălniceanu.
 The latter eventually engineered the cabinet's downfall.
 Alecu then served on the first unified government of Romania as Minister of Finance, but resigned after only a few days.
 He joined other boyars in resisting Cuza and Kogălniceanu's land reform project, favoring a more conservative proposal also advanced in Parliament by Dimitrie Ghica and Apostol Arsache.
 Alecu mounted the boyars' last stand, to the point of asking for mediation by Austria.
 He had four children who married into Russian and European aristocracy, including Maria, who wed Cuza's son, the pretender Alexandru "Sașa" Cuza.
-She was later married for just one day with the Romanian politico Ion I. C. Brătianu, birthing his son, the historian Gheorghe I. Brătianu.
+She was later married for just one day to the Romanian politico Ion I. C. Brătianu, birthing his son, the historian Gheorghe I. Brătianu.

 Cuza and the Moruzis disagreed on agrarian issues, but remained close on other points of policy.
 Alecu signed his name to various acts strengthening the Moldo–Wallachian union, and, a strong proponent of free trade, served on the board of Romania Bank.
-In early 1866, he was tipped to succeed Nicolae Crețulescu as Prime Minister of Romania, in what was supposed to be a "Russophile" cabinet.
+In early 1866, he was tipped to succeed Nicolae Kretzulescu as Prime Minister of Romania, in what was supposed to be a "Russophile" cabinet.
 This plan crumbled the same year, with the rise of an anti-Cuza "monstrous coalition", which deposed the Domnitor.
 Later that year, the Moruzis switched their allegiance to Moldavian separatism.
 Most controversially, both brothers instigated, with Calinic Miclescu, the Moldavian separatist riots.
 Unwelcome in Romania, from 1869 Constantin was recognized as a Knyaz and received into Russian nobility, serving terms as deputy in the Zemstvo of Bălți County, where he supported Bessarabian autonomism.
 The Bessarabian Moruzis sponsored literary gatherings, musical parties, and charities, and, in the 1870s, played host to the novelist Olga Nacu.

 Dumitru spent the remainder of his childhood in Kishinev (Chișinău) and on his father's estates of Cosăuți and Ciripcău, both in the vicinity of Soroca.
 His mother taught him elementary notions of mathematics, literature and French grammar, awakening an appreciation for Molière, Pierre Corneille and Jean Racine.
 He learned Russian followed by French, with his formal education beginning at Iași.
 As a youth, he traveled and got to know major cities of the Empire, including Saint Petersburg, Moscow, and Kiev.
 He was charmed by Odessa, where he arrived upon the invitation of his maternal aunt, Profirița Moruzi-Keșco.
 Some of his first literary attempts are verses written in honor of that city.
 Profirița died soon after, leaving her daughter Natalia Keșco to be raised by Constantin and Ecaterina, as Dumitru and Alexandru's stepsister.